zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Get the Balance of an Account

+The balance of an account means the total CKB capacity of the account.
+For more information, see [CKB Capacity of an Account](../preparation/createaccount#ckb-capacity-of-an-account).

-The following example uses the `Indexer.collector` function to collect live cells for a specific lock script and then calculates the total capacity as the balance of the account.
+The following example uses the `Indexer.collector` function to collect live (unspent) cells for a specific lock script (the lock args of the lock script is the ID of an account) and then calculates the total capacity as the balance of the account.

 Example: